Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 bad, but I still tend to bring far more than necessary.)
 Others prefer a much more minimalist approach.
 Both probably work out well for different individuals.
 (Or maybe I'm quite unreasonable about what I bring.)

+If you want to participate in some of the hands-on activities, you may either want or need to bring more specialized equipment.
+For example, if you want to do hardware hacking, it might be easier to bring your own [soldering iron](https://amzn.to/2J4FBbB) than to try to get into the Hardware Hacking Village when you want.
+Perhaps you'll bring your own [lockpicks](https://www.sparrowslockpicks.com/) for the Lockpicking Village.
+(The lockpicks in the village tend to be cheap picks that end up being badly abused during the con, so this can be great if you care about working with better tools.)

 ### Electronics ###